Note on Corona Virus, Flu, and RSV

 CHRISTMAS STORE

-Thank you so much for supporting this ministry!
-Let’s now restock the Store for Christmas 2024!
+We are now restocking the Store for Christmas this year!
 We collect toys, games, etc. for boys’ and girls’ birth -12 yrs. old.
 Please drop your items in the tote provided in the cloak room.
 You may also make a monetary gift as well, please mark it as such and put it in the offering box in the back of the sanctuary or give it to Linda Kennedy.

 HIGHWAY BAGS